C++ Math lgamma

 Example 3

-Let's see the simple example when the value of x is a negative integer.
+Let's consider a basic scenario where the value of x represents a negative integer.

 #include <iostream>